ankitsharma26/navi-stock-exchange/README.md

-# Stock Exchange with 100% Coverage Junit Jupiter Test Cases
+# Stock Exchange Spring Boot with 100% Service Coverage Junit Jupiter Test Cases

 StockExchange is a service for Navi.